Three mistakes you might be making with stock photos and how to choose the right stock photography service

 However, about a year in, I also noticed my photos were very disjointed.
 While the individual photos were pretty high quality and relevant, they weren’t cohesive at all as a group.
 As a result, my website felt off.
 The price was very high per photo, so I was reluctant to use it consistently.

-Last year, I switched to Styled Stock Society, and it has become one of my most used business tools.
-The membership is straightforward and affordable, and I love that I can download collections meaning that all the photos in the collection will be cohesive and aligned.
+I’ve since switched to Depositphotos, and it has become one of my most used business tools.
+The subscription is straightforward and affordable, and I love that I can save photos to collections meaning that I can curate all the photos I want to use in a design project in one place for easy sorting, sizing, and downloading.

 Key Takeaways on stock photography